utxostack/ckb-bitcoin-spv/docs/Design.md

    An MMR tree is constructed with the header, and its root is saved in the cell data.
    No on-chain verification is performed during this initialization; users need to verify the data off-chain and then trust it.

-3. a service will be implemented to build the same MMR tree off-chain.
+3. [ckb-bitcoin-spv-service](https://github.com/ckb-cell/ckb-bitcoin-spv-service) will build the same MMR tree off-chain.

    This service will listen to the Bitcoin blockchain for new blocks.
 When a new Bitcoin block is mined, the service will update the
    MMR tree with the new block, calculate a new MMR root, and then send both the new MMR root and the new block header to the CKB chain.